-Young children are naturally joyful, loving, playful, creative and curious about life—all qualities of the true self.
+Young children have a huge zest for life.
+They are naturally joyful, loving, playful, creative and curious about life—all qualities of the true self.

-For them, the notion of ‘not being enough’ doesn’t exist.
+For them, the notion of ‘not being enough’ is non-existent.

 In fact, they don’t think much about anything.
 And this is precisely why they are so joyful.
 Like spiritual adepts, they exist in a blissful state of no-mind.